j-info/ctfsite/walkthroughs/2022-06-09-FunboxEasy.md

 ## Website Digging

-The main page has a default unconfigured Apache2 page.
+The main page is a default unconfigured Apache2 site.

 **robots.txt** has the following in it: